-MTH 130 Probability and Statistics
+MTH-130 Probability and Statistics

-The course serves as an introduction to probability models and statistical methods for students in engineering and the physical and natural sciences.
+The course serves as an introduction to probability models and statistical methods for students in engineering, science and computing.
 Topics include: descriptive statistics, probability, conditional probability, discrete and continuous random variables and their probability distributions, correlation and simple linear regression.
-Prerequisite: MTH-113 continuous variables with emphasis on the Normal Distribution.
-The third part covers application of the Normal distribution to confidence intervals and testing hypotheses.
-The fourth part covers contingency tables, and linear regression analysis and correlation.
-Prerequisite: None Equivalent: MTH-130
+Pre-requisite MTH-112